statsmaths/cleanNLP/README.md

 ## Basic usage

-The **cleanNLP** package is designed to make it as painless as possible to turn raw text into feature-rich data frames.
-Take for example the opening lines of Douglas Adam's *Life, the Universe and Everything*:
+We take as an example the opening lines of Douglas Adam's *Life, the Universe and Everything*:

 ```{r}
 text <- c("The regular early morning yell of horror was the sound of",